Apply from the United States

 This is the Humanity in Action method, refined over a dozen years of programmatic development.
 Those who are primarily interested in universal or global issues are encouraged to focus on the specific scope and purpose of the Humanity in Action Fellowship programs—and extract learning from the European experience for broader international and human rights considerations and applications through subsequent Humanity in Action activities.
 Those who prefer instead to study international conflicts should carefully consider whether the Humanity in Action Fellowship is right for them.

-Applicants to the Humanity in Action Fellowship must be currently enrolled undergraduate students (sophomores, juniors, and seniors), or recent graduates (undergraduate classes of 2011 and 2012) at accredited, four-year undergraduate colleges or universities in the United States.
+Applicants to the Humanity in Action Fellowship must be currently enrolled undergraduate students (sophomores, juniors, and seniors), or recent graduates (for the 2014 Fellowship, this means undergraduate classes of 2012 and 2013) at accredited, four-year undergraduate colleges or universities in the United States.

 If you are an American citizen studying at a foreign university, you are eligible to apply to the Humanity in Action Fellowship through the United States.
 If you are an American student studying at a university in Denmark, France, Germany, the Netherlands or Poland, you may be eligible to apply through Humanity in Action offices in those countries.
 Please contact those offices directly to confirm your eligibility.